potteringabout/organiser/web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# UI Components

+For the UI components, we are using [Tailwind CSS](https://tailwindcss.com/) and [React](https://reactjs.org/).

+We will also be using shadcn UI components for the UI. https://ui.shadcn.com/docs/components/

+To use Shadcn

+## Installation in the project
+npx shadcn@latest init

+## We can now add components to the project from shadcn UI ( https://ui.shadcn.com/docs/components/ )

+Eg.
+npx shadcn@latest add input
+npx shadcn@latest add button